RinkiJhunjhunwala/Calculator_project/README.md

 # Calculator_project
-Web application for performing mathematical operations
+Web application that enables the user to perform basic mathematicals operations